 This makes for a particular blend of information that benefits your business: by keeping economics ‘grounded’ in the real world, we help clients relate macro turning points to shifts in their markets.

 This reflects a depth of experience accumulated over a generation or more.
-For over 50 years, BIS Shrapnel has monitored developments in the Australian economy, reported the implications of these developments, and provided numerical forecasts of economic variables and business indicators.
+For over 50 years, BIS Oxford Economics has monitored developments in the Australian economy, reported the implications of these developments, and provided numerical forecasts of economic variables and business indicators.

 For the latest Economics releases, click here.